ghosind/dvm/README.md

 ## Getting Started

-After installed dvm, you can use it to manage multiple version Deno environments.
+After installing DVM, you can use it to manage multiple Deno versions and environments.

 ### List available versions

-Use `dvm list-remote` or `dvm ls-remote` to list all available versions from remote.
+Use `dvm list-remote` or `dvm ls-remote` to list all available Deno versions from the remote server.

 ```sh
 # list all available versions